chef/chef-web-docs/chef_master/source/server_manage_nodes.rst

 * Roles
 * Environments

-During every Chef Infra Client run, the Chef Infra Client builds the attribute list using:
+During every Chef Infra Client run, Chef Infra Client builds the attribute list using:

 * Data about the node collected by Ohai
 * The node object that was saved to the Chef Infra Server at the end of the previous Chef Infra Client run